Last Updated on September 24, 2022

-However, there are some considerations to take into account with V8 juice during pregnancy as fruit and vegetable juices can be high in sugar and salt.
+However, there are some considerations to take into account with V8 juice during pregnancy as vegetable and fruit juices can be high in sugar and salt.

 Consuming excess sugar during pregnancy can contribute to many pregnancy-related conditions, including gestational diabetes mellitus, preeclampsia, high blood pressure, and more (source: Nutrients).

 While sugar naturally occurs in fruits and many vegetables, this sugar is not inherently bad for you as fruits and vegetables contain fiber that helps process and absorb the sugar slowly, in a way that does not spike blood sugar (source: Mayo Clinic).

 In juices like V8 that do not include the pulp from the fruits and vegetables, there is little to no fiber.
 Therefore, the sugar content can cause blood sugar spikes, similar to soda.
 However, V8 has vitamins and minerals, which provide additional benefits.

 Finally, ensure safe handling of your V8 juices by checking the expiration date that is stamped on the product.
 Also, promptly store any excess product in an opened package in the fridge rather than leave it at room temperature.
 Discard your juice if it appears a different color or is spoiled.

 Read on to learn more about the specific product lines within the V8 brand, including the V8 + Energy!